Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Experimental Results

 The results in Table \ref{tab:ablation_rl_main} reveal a compelling insight: Supervised Fine-Tuning (SFT) alone is insufficient and often detrimental for this task.
 Across almost all evaluated models, applying SFT leads to a drop in Pass Rate compared to the Base model (e.g., Q2.5-VL-7B drops from 69.2\% to 55.7\% on ChartMimic).
 This phenomenon suggests that standard SFT may cause the model to overfit to specific text formats while losing the precise reasoning logic required for plotting.
 In sharp contrast, our Spec-based RL consistently reverses this trend and achieves state-of-the-art performance.
 The Q2.5-VL-7B model sees a massive jump to 90.2\% Pass Rate with our method.
 Furthermore, the improvements are highly scalable; even the smaller Q2-VL-2B model achieves a remarkable 94.5\% Pass Rate on ChartMimic with our framework, outperforming the base 7B models.
 This demonstrates that our reward mechanism provides a generalized solution for chart-to-code tasks, independent of the underlying backbone architecture.

-\paragraph{Decomposition of Reward Components} To further dissect the source of these gains, we analyze the specific contributions of Semantic Specifications versus Code Specifications.
+\paragraph{Decomposition of Reward Components} To further dissect the source of these gains, we analyze the specific contributions of each reward component.
 We use the Qwen2.5-VL-7B model as the baseline and incrementally introduce the reward components.

 As illustrated in Table \ref{tab:ablation_study}, the baseline Qwen2.5-VL-7B model exhibits a notable deficit in structural precision.
-The augmentation with Semantic Specifications alone primarily enhances the model's understanding of chart types and layouts.
-However, the integration of full Code Specifications yields the most substantial enhancement in execution-based Pass Rate and Text-Match scores.
-This improvement underscores the role of explicit data descriptors in mitigating semantic hallucinations and facilitating more accurate textual anchoring within the visual field, ensuring that the generated code is not only visually similar but numerically precise.
+Adding Format \& Execution alone boosts Pass Rate substantially but yields limited fine-grained improvement and even degrades textual accuracy (Text: 47.1$\to$36.8), suggesting the model learns to produce executable code without faithfully reproducing chart content.
+The augmentation with Semantic Specifications primarily enhances the model's understanding of chart types and layouts.
+Incorporating Spec-Align without the Topology Gate (Row~4) further improves all metrics, confirming that Code-Spec signals provide additional value.
+However, a notable gap remains on fine-grained metrics (Low: 73.6 vs 78.4; Text: 43.3 vs 50.3), as structurally mismatched samples receive spurious fine-grained rewards that introduce optimization noise.
+The integration of full Spec-Align yields the most substantial enhancement across all metrics, validating that the Topology Gate ensures detailed rewards are computed only when global chart organization is correct.
+This underscores the role of explicit data descriptors in mitigating semantic hallucinations, ensuring that the generated code is not only visually similar but numerically precise.

+\paragraph{Training Stability and Hyperparameter Robustness} To verify the optimization stability and sensitivity of our GRPO training, we monitor key training diagnostics across different rollout budgets (8, 16, 32).
+As shown in Figure~\ref{fig:training_dynamics}(a), the mean Spec-Align reward increases steadily and converges across all three settings.
+The KL divergence remains bounded below 0.15 throughout training in Figure~\ref{fig:training_dynamics}(b), confirming the absence of policy drift.
+Table~\ref{tab:robustness} further shows that all rollout budgets achieve comparable structural fidelity, with ChartMimic Low-level scores varying within 2 percentage points (76.9--78.4).
+The primary difference lies in fine-grained text alignment: rollout=16 attains the highest Plot2Code Text-Match (50.3), outperforming both rollout=8 (42.5) and rollout=32 (44.2).
+We attribute this to the precision of advantage estimation in GRPO: smaller groups yield noisier advantage estimates due to limited samples, while excessively large groups amplify noisy normalized advantages as the within-group standard deviation shrinks during late training.
+Rollout=16 provides the most balanced trade-off and is adopted as the default.